 You can set up Ubiqua to open capture files by double clicking on them in your system.
-To do so, open Options dialog, select the Files tab, and you will see a list of the supported capture files and extensions.
+To do so, open the Preferences dialog, select the Files tab, and you will see a list of the supported capture files and extensions.
 Click the checkboxes on the Active column to associate Ubiqua to that file format.
 Use the checkbox at the bottom to make Ubiqua check if the associations are correctly set on your system each time it starts.

-Security keys for decoding purposes are managed on the Security > Keychain tabs of the Options dialog.
+Security keys for decoding purposes are managed on the Security > Keychain tabs of the Preferences dialog.
 In this tab, you are presented with a list of all the security keys available in Ubiqua.
 This keys could have been discovered in the capture data or they could have been added manually.
 Use the buttons on the right to add, edit, delete, or import keys.

-The list of devices that have been in the network is displayed in this section located in the Tools > Options > Network > Devices tab.
+The list of devices that have been in the network is displayed in this section located in the Tools > Preferences > Network > Devices tab.
 Each element of the list is composed by the long address followed by the alias assigned by the user (if the user customized the device).
 To change the Alias of your devices you have to go to the ‘Customize’ window, this window can be accessed in three different ways:

-When you need to have an organized list of your networks you can customize their alias, this will make them appear listed in the Tools > Options > Network > Networks tab.
+When you need to have an organized list of your networks you can customize their alias, this will make them appear listed in the Tools > Preferences > Network > Networks tab.
 Each item on the list will be composed of the extended PAN ID id followed by the custom alias you assigned, networks without a customized alias will not appear in the list.

 To customize a network alias follow the next steps: